FranckErnewein/json-stream-parser/README.md

 ### parse (Boolean: false)

-Allow to broadcast JSON string instead of javascript Object for better performance default to false
+Allow to broadcast JSON string instead of javascript Object for better performance,

+default to false